cachix/devenv/README.md

 - postgres module
 - cachix integration: when composing as well
 - pre-commit.nix integration
-- build containters out of the processes
-- registry of dev.nix modules
+- registry of devenv modules
 - implement a bunch of simple options via yaml
+- top 10 most used languages support

+## Roadmap

+- support for building containers in a fast way